 - Reducing opportunities for very young or less able children to access equipment with steep or sudden differences in height.
-For example, by designing ladders with a higher first rung. - Providing handrails, guardrails, barriers or narrow openings at higher levels. - Assessing the equipment to remove hazards where possible (such as posts or beams) underneath high risk fall areas. - Placing an Impact Absorbing Surface (such as synthetic, rubber tiles or tree bark) underneath high or moving equipment.
+For example, by designing ladders with a higher first rung. - Address the pushing and shoving by children at play on platforms by providing handrails, guardrails, barriers or narrow openings at higher levels. - Assessing the equipment to remove hazards where possible (such as posts or beams) underneath high risk fall areas. - Address the risk of head injuries resulting from falls by placing an Impact Attenuating (Absorbing) Surface (such as artificial surfaces, rubber tiles, tree bark) underneath high or moving equipment.
 Protection against entrapment There should not be any openings, moving parts, or protrusions, which could potentially trap hair, clothing, or body parts.
 Protection against lacerations Equipment should not have:

-- Sharp edges

-- Rough surfaces that are likely to corrode or splinter

-- Hard edges these should be rounded or appropriately covered.

-Give clear instructions

-Play equipment should come with clear instructions to operators about how to:

-- Install the equipment correctly

-- Maintain or service the equipment

-- Arrange repairs

-Playground operators

-Those that manage play areas (such as local authorities and schools) should:

-Install equipment correctly

-- Install all equipment and surfaces according to the instructions

-- Arrange for equipment to be inspected immediately after installation by a member of the Register of Play Inspectors International (RPII)

-Carry out regular inspections
+- Sharp edges - Rough surfaces that are likely to corrode or splinter - Hard edges these should be rounded or appropriately covered.
+Give clear instructions Play equipment should come with clear instructions to operators about how to: - Install the equipment correctly - Maintain or service the equipment - Arrange repairs Playground operators Those that manage play areas (such as local authorities and schools) should: Install equipment correctly - Install all equipment and surfaces according to the instructions - Arrange for equipment to be inspected immediately after installation by a suitably qualified inspector, for example from the Register of Play Inspectors International (RPII) Carry out regular inspections Supported by risk assessments, as legally required by the Health and Safety at Work etc Act 1974.
 Equipment and surfaces may become worn over time, or damaged by misuse or vandalism.
-To ensure that the play area remains fit for use the operator should:

-- Arrange for regular visual inspections to assess the general condition of the site

-- Arrange for regular safety inspections to be carried out by a suitably qualified inspector

-- Arrange for appropriate repairs to be carried out by a suitably qualified person

-Give clear information to consumers

-The operator should clearly display the following information at the play area so that users can report incidents and call emergency services if necessary:

-- Site maintenance operator telephone number (and website if appropriate)

-- Emergency telephone number 999

-- Playground name and site address

-Find out more

-visit: bsigroup.com/consumer call: +44 345 086 9001 email: cservices@bsigroup.com

-Frequently asked questions

-${\bf Q}.$ What is BSI?
+To ensure that the play area remains safe and fit for use the operator should: - Arrange for regular visual inspections to assess the general condition of the site - Arrange for regular safety inspections to be carried out by a suitably qualified inspector - Arrange for appropriate repairs to be carried out by a suitably competent person, for example from the Association of Play Industries (API) Give clear information to consumers (carers and children) The operator should clearly display the following information at the play area so that users can report incidents and call emergency services if necessary: - Site maintenance operator telephone number (and website if appropriate) - Emergency telephone number 999 - Playground name and site address Find out more Contact BSI Customer Services call: +44 345 086 9001 email: cservices@bsigroup.com shop.bsigroup.com Frequently asked questions O. What is BSI?

 A. BSI is the UK's National Standards Body.
 It has been developing standards for more than 100 years to make products and services safer and better for consumers.
 Standards set out good practice and guidelines for organizations to follow.
 BSI is a member of the European standards body, CEN.
 Q. Is there a legal requirement to comply with the standard?
-A. No, standards are voluntary and organizations are not legally required to follow them.
+A. No, standards are voluntary, and organizations are not legally required to follow them.
 However, those that choose to comply with the standard are demonstrating a commitment to quality and safety.
-Adhering to the standard can satisfy insurers, and show that an organization has taken all reasonable steps to reduce the risk of serious injury.
+Adhering to the standard can satisfy insurers and show that an organization has taken all reasonable steps to reduce the risk of serious injury.
 Q. How does BS EN 1176 benefit consumers?